Averaging Molecular Dynamics simulations to study the slow-strain rate behavior of metals: Introduction

 The separation of timescales of atomic vibrations in MD and applied slow loading leads to singularly perturbed forms of the evolution equations.
 In this context, the coarse-graining scheme named Practical Time Averaging (PTA), originating in \cite{slemrod2012time, AS06} and given definitive form in \cite{chatterjee2018computing}, was developed to understand the behavior of nonlinear systems on a time scale much slower than that of the intrinsic dynamics.
 The technique deals with the averaging of \emph{singularly perturbed} differential equations, which involve a small parameter representing the ratio between the fast and slow fundamental time periods involved and the goal of PTA is to develop a tool to model the limiting behavior as the parameter tends to zero.
 For small values of the parameter, the direct simulation of the underlying nonlinear dynamics becomes infeasible due to the restriction on the time-step.
 Hence, instead of evolving the fast dynamics, \emph{slow} variables were introduced as averages of the state function of the fast dynamics.
 The scheme also provides the evolution of \emph{slow} variables, which gives a measurement of the underlying intrinsic fast dynamics.
 In \cite{chatterjee2018computing} a further improvement of the scheme is developed, describing a procedure to obtain the initial conditions of the fast trajectory of the state at a time in the future on the slow time scale, not accessible using a direct calculation with the fast dynamics.
 They also demonstrated the application of the scheme to problems that involve both conservative as well as dissipative microscopic dynamics such as slowly evolving fast oscillations, exponential decay, and even sharp jump (i.e., fast behavior) in the evolution of the \emph{slow} variable.

-Prior applications of PTA to model engineering problems include the work \cite{tan2014modeling}, who applied it to two-dimensional lattice made of Nickel–Manganese undergoing detwinning and a three-dimensional atomic chain made of face-centered cubic (FCC) Nickel under uniaxial tension.
-The macroscopic features such as space-time averaged strain/stress) are obtained from coarse dynamics, qualitatively consistent with generic observed behavior for the systems involved.
+The work of \cite{tan2014modeling} used long-(fast)time averages of state variables of the fine dynamics as slow variables at fixed slow loads, which can also be interpreted as the first moment of a fine state function w.r.t.~the invariant measure of the fine dynamics at the slow time that the load is fixed (see eqn.~(55) of that work).
+A primary result of the works \citep{slemrod2012time, chatterjee2018computing} is that such averages (see \eqref{eq:R_m_t} in this work) are not guaranteed to execute slow response, even in slow time intervals where the Young measure of the fast dynamics evolves continuously.
+In this work, we improve on this important aspect, and work only with mathematically guaranteed slow variables - which require another layer of averaging (see \eqref{eq:v_t} in this work) - corresponding to fast MD, and systematically use their extrapolation rules (the coarse evolution equations) to evolve the slow state variables, following the theory and algorithmic procedures of \cite{chatterjee2018computing}.
+A two-dimensional lattice made of Nickel–Manganese undergoing detwinning and a three-dimensional atomic chain made of face-centered cubic (FCC) Nickel under uniaxial tension was studied in \cite{tan2014modeling}.
+Rough, in slow-time, macroscopic stress-strain curves with averages consistent with generic observed behavior for the systems involved were shown using a Lennard--Jones potential and relatively small system sizes of only about 1500 atoms.
 Significant time savings compared to conventional MD was observed.
+The reported tensile response of the atomic chain was correspondingly limited to necking and fracture, and the study was not aimed at more realistic three-dimensional metallic systems or at dislocation-mediated plastic deformation.
 In another work, \cite{chatterjee2020plasticity} used PTA to time-average fast Dislocation Dynamics (DD) and use the resulting slow-variables to replace constitutive phenomenological assumptions in Mesoscale Field Dislocation Mechanics (MFDM) continuum model of plasticity \cite{acharya_roy_2006_1,roy_acharya_2005,roy_acharya_2006_2,rarora_2020_jmps,rarora_2020_ijss}.
 The mechanical response of macroscopic samples at slow loading rates up to moderately large strains was computed with significant savings in computing time compared to conventional DD.